Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Evaluation

 For stationary crowd counting accuracy evaluations, we leverage traditional machine learning models, namely Support Vector Machines (SVM), Random Forest (RF), and K-Nearest Neighbors (KNN).
+The accuracy metric is defined as

-The preprocessing methods and parameters employed in these models remained consistent with our previous research \cite{WCNC_my}.
-Although more advanced signal processing and deep learning methods have the potential to achieve accuracy rates exceeding 99\%, our objective is to analyze the unique enhancements provided by our sensing coverage model, which necessitates a comparative analysis against established benchmarks.
-Thus, we chose to utilize simple approaches to facilitate a meaningful and efficient assessment of the enhancements achieved.
+where $\mathbb{I}(\cdot)$ equals 1 when the predicted label $\hat{c}_m$ matches the ground truth $c_m$, and 0 otherwise.
+The preprocessing procedures and model parameters employed in these models remained consistent with our previous research \cite{WCNC_my}.
+Although more advanced signal processing and deep learning methods have been reported to achieve accuracy rates exceeding 99\% \cite{crowd_dl99_2025}, such saturation would obscure the relative differences across transceiver placements.
+Therefore, we intentionally adopt simple and well-validated models to ensure controlled and meaningful comparisons, allowing a clear evaluation of the sensing coverage enhancements introduced by wall proximity.